bpt26/usher_wiki/docs/source/matUtils.rst

   --retain-branch-length (-E): Use to not recalculate branch lengths with saving newick output.
 Used only with -t --write-tree (-t): Write a newick string representing the selected subtree to the target file.
   --write-taxodium (-l): Write a taxodium-format protobuf to the target file.
+  --x-scale (-G): Specifies custom X-axis scaling for Taxodium output.
+Does not affect other output formats.
   --title (-B): Title to include in --write-taxodium output.
   --description (-D): Description to include in --write-taxodium output.
+  --include-nt (-J): Include nucleotide changes in the taxodium output.
   --extra-fields (-F): Comma delimited list of additional fields to include in --write-taxodium output.
   --minimum-subtrees-size (-N): Use to generate a series of JSON or Newick format files representing subtrees of the indicated size covering all queried samples.
 Uses and overrides -j and -t output arguments.
   --reroot (-y): Indicate an internal node ID to reroot the output tree to.
 Applied before all other manipulation steps.